Gferrarese/Selenium-Training/README.md

 ===============================

 This project demonstrates basic browser automation using Selenium WebDriver in Python.
 It opens the Applitools demo login page, enters test credentials, and submits the form.
-This projcet is oriented to practice the main functions for Selenenium and it
+This projcet is oriented to practice the main functions for Selenenium and it capabilities.

 Project Structure:
 ------------------